MicrosoftDocs/windows-dev-docs/windows-apps-src/layout/screen-sizes-and-breakpoints-for-responsive-design.md

 </tbody>
 </table>

-With [**Continuum for Phones**](http://go.microsoft.com/fwlink/p/?LinkID=699431), a new experience for compatible Windows 10 mobile devices, users can connect their phones to a monitor, mouse and keyboard to make their phones work like laptops.
+With [**Continuum for Phones**](http://go.microsoft.com/fwlink/p/?LinkID=699431), users can connect compatible Windows 10 mobile devices to a monitor, mouse and keyboard to make their phones work like laptops.
 Keep this new capability in mind when designing for specific breakpoints - a mobile phone will not always stay in the small size class.

+## Effective pixels and scale factor

+The scale factor determines the size of text and UI elements on the screen.
+Larger values increase the number of pixels the system uses to draw certain UI elements.
+Windows automatically selects a scale factor for each display based on its DPI (dots-per-inch) and the viewing distance of the device.
+Users can override the default value and by going to **Settings** > **Display** > **Scale and layout** settings page.